WhiteBlackGoose/dotfiles/README.md

   - Edit LaTeX in nvim and preview hot-reloaded PDFs in Zathura
   - Language server (errors, completions)
   - Convert math expressions into LaTeX with hotkeys
+  - A bunch of templates for math papers, presentations, etc. (see `:Template`)
 - Image preview
 - Markdown preview
   - `:MdView`